ovaschool/ovaschool.github.io/staticpages/about.markdown

 ### What is OVA?

-The OVA (Omnes Voces Acceptamus) Summer School is an alternative to the EGG (Eastern Generative Grammar) Summer School.
-In 2025, the organizing team of EGG split up, and four of the six board members went on to create OVA — a school defined by a transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation.
+The OVA (Omnes Voces Acceptamus) is a summer school for formal linguistics.
+It exists since 2025, when the organizing team of the EGG (Eastern Generative Grammar) split up, and four of the six board members went on to create OVA - a school that is defined by a transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation.

-OVA's goal is to offer an affordable program in generative linguistics, particularly in regions where access to generative syntax, semantics and phonology had historically been limited, for political and/or economical reasons.
+OVA's goal is to offer an affordable program in formal linguistics, particularly in (European) regions where access to formal syntax, semantics and phonology had historically been limited, for political and/or economical reasons.

 ### Costs and student grants